D4r3T0B3/brother-ptouch-label-printer-on-linux/README.md

 $ cp ptouch-print.1 "$prefix/share/man/man1"
 ```

-Then install the udev rules, and load them to grant users access to USB devices:
+Then install the [udev] rules, and load them to grant users access to
+USB devices:

 ```sh
 $ sudo cp udev/90-usb-ptouch-permissions.rules /etc/udev/rules.d/
 $ sudo udevadm control --reload-rules
 ```

+_Comment_: You might have to reboot the machine, before this works.

 Update `PATH` and `MANPATH` as below, e.g. in `~/.bashrc`.